Reviewable/Reviewable/docs/reviews.md

 Reviewable will select a default approval level for you according to your review marks and the disposition of any comments you’re sending.
 You can override this level in the Publish dropdown menu for the review that you are about to publish (your selection is not “sticky” for subsequent publications).
 This approval level will be visible to others, and may affect the review completion requirements for both GitHub and Reviewable.

+{:.tip}
-?> You may only change the approval level if you have write permissions to the repository and are not the author of the PR.
+You may only change the approval level if you have write permissions to the repository and are not the author of the PR.
 As a repository admin you can also disable the **Approve** and **Request changes** for everyone via the [custom review completion condition](repositories.md#completion-condition) if they are apt to mess up your team's workflow.

 !> If you choose **Comment**, any previous **Approve** or **Request changes** will remain in effect; you cannot rescind your vote, only change it.